Breaking Down How High Efficiency Furnaces Work

 Martino HVAC has been designing, installing and repairing heating and cooling systems in the GTA and Quinte Regions for 30 years.
 We have seen the evolution of home comfort systems and the way technology has improved performance, especially through high efficiency furnaces and their positive impact on our customers’ home comfort.

 Furnaces are manufactured to last over a decade, which means that many of our customers haven’t been looking for a heating system replacement in the last 10 years.
-These customers are used to traditionally large, noisy and inefficient heating systems and are often unaware of the advancements high efficiency furnaces have made in the heating, ventilation and air conditioning (HVAC) industry.
+These customers are used to traditionally large, noisy and inefficient heating systems and are often unaware of the advancements high efficiency furnaces have made in the Heating Repair Service in Brighton (HVAC) industry.

 Your furnace’s Annual Fuel Utilization Efficiency (AFUE) rating is used to calculate the efficiency of heating equipment.
 Older units have an average AFUE rating between 50% – 70%.
 This means that as much as half of the fuel consumed by a furnace is exhausted as waste.